YJiangcm/YJiangcm.github.io/_pages/about.md

 * **Shanghai University [(SHU)](https://www.shu.edu.cn/)**
   * B.S. in [Mathematics and Applied Mathematics](https://qwc.shu.edu.cn/),  *Sep.
 2016 -- Jul.
 2020*
 - GGA: **3.70** / 4.00

+* **Discourse Analysis**, concentrating on the application of computational methods to understand the structure and dynamics of conversations, and how various linguistic features influence discourse in different contexts.
 -->